KostiantynLogunov/node-myAPI-simple/README.md

 node server.js

-# Beafore you should have installed mongodb in you system
+# Before start you should have installed mongodb in your system